Sabrina-S-White/Tic-Tac-Toe/README.md

 DONE - 1.
 Make winner text popup look prettier

-1.  - STRETCH GOAL - Create a computer AI to play against that makes random moves.
+DONE - 1.
+Create a computer AI to play against that makes random moves.
         2ca.
 Take the available spaces in the ary, then randomly choose one to play.

 DONE - 1.
 Create a check for winner function in Gameboard.